Facts about Santa Claus

 Also known as: St. Nicholas; Kris Kringle; Father Christmas

 Santa Claus is the mythical good-hearted figure who delivers toys to children around the world each year on Christmas Eve.

-According to legend, Santa Claus lives at the North Pole and oversees a toy workshop run by busy elves.
-Each December 24th, on the eve of the celebration of the birth of Jesus of Nazareth, Santa is said to fly around the world delivering his toys in a sled pulled by eight reindeer: Blitzen, Comet, Cupid, Dancer, Dasher, Donder (or Donner), Prancer, and Vixen.
+According to the common legend, Santa Claus lives at the North Pole and oversees a toy workshop run by busy elves.
+Each December 24th, on the eve of the celebration of the birth of Jesus of Nazareth, Santa is said to fly around the world delivering his toys in a magical flying sled pulled by eight reindeer: Blitzen, Comet, Cupid, Dancer, Dasher, Donder (or Donner), Prancer, and Vixen.
 (A ninth reindeer with a shiny nose, Rudolph, was introduced in Gene Autry’s 1949 country music hit “Rudolph the Red-Nosed Reindeer.”)

 The name Santa Claus was derived from Sinterklaas, the Dutch term for the ancient Christian figure of Saint Nicholas.
 According to tradition, that Saint Nicholas lived in the region of Lycia (now in Turkey) during the 4th century AD.
 The Santa Claus myth was popularized in America by the 1823 poem “A Visit From Saint Nicholas,” attributed to Clement Moore.